Get started

 - Visit DBI's Technical Services Counter at 49 South Van Ness (Permit Center) or email TechQ@sfgov.org for questions about building codes

 - Tip: Get an estimate of the water capacity charge from the SFPUC before you sign a lease.
-This fee can be high, especially if your location was not previously a salon.
-You can visit the SFPUC counter at the Permit Center (49 South Van Ness Ave).
+This fee can be high, especially if your location was not used for manufacturing before.

 - Gas and electric services: If your business needs new or additional gas or electric services, contact PG&E Building and Renovation Services to start the application process.